Repišče

 Repišče ([ˈɾeːpiʃtʃɛ], in older sources Repiče, Repitsche) is a settlement in the Haloze Hills in the Municipality of Videm in eastern Slovenia.
-The area traditionally belonged to the Styria region.
+The area is part of the traditional region of Styria.
 It is now included in the Drava Statistical Region.

 Two small chapel-shrines in the settlement, one close to house no. 9 and the other next to house no. 25, were built in 1863 and 1909, respectively.